Psychology

 Social Psychology

-3000/4000-level psychology courses to meet the 30 credits minimum requirement (with the exception that three credits of 2000-level courses may count toward this requirement) 112
+3000/4000-level psychology courses to meet the 30 credits minimum requirement.
+Three credits of 2000-level courses may count toward this requirement.
+Up to six credits of individual work courses will count toward the 30-hour minimum requirement.

 Related Coursework